CyPhAi-Project/pricely/docker/HSCC2025-repeatability.md

 **Note:** Using the above command, the container will be removed automatically once your logout, and any change inside the container is discarded.

-## Reproduce Experiment Result in Table 2 and 3 inside Docker Container
+## Reproduce Experiment Result in Table 2

-### Reproduce Table 2

 To reproduce our result in Table 2 for the `Trans` benchmarks, run the following commands: